Field notebook · updated Jun 22, 2026

 Lab 01 · containment

 A Raspberry Pi 4 running OpenWrt sits between the internet and the rest of my home network.
-Agents live on their own VLAN — they can reach the outside world to do real work, but they cannot touch LAN devices.
+Whatever I run for testing — AI tooling, throwaway environments, untrusted targets — lives on its own VLAN, free to reach the outside world but walled off from my LAN.
 The firewall is the oracle: if LAN traffic ever appears, containment has failed.

 Charter